atk7794/atk7794/README.md

 - Frontend: https://github.com/atk7794/hms-frontend
 - Backend: https://github.com/atk7794/hms-backend

+> ⚠️ **Free Tier Limitation**
-> ⚠️ Email delivery is temporarily disabled due to SMTP restrictions on free hosting.
+> Email delivery is temporarily disabled due to SMTP restrictions on free hosting.
-> The system is production-ready and compatible with providers such as **Resend, Amazon SES, and SendGrid**.
+> The system is production-ready and compatible with **Resend, Amazon SES, and SendGrid**.

 ---